-Month-to-Month Lease Agreement – Specific to leases that are conducted on a month-to-month basis, this contract automatically renews unless either party chooses to end it (typically with thirty (30) days’ notice).
+Month-to-Month Lease Agreement – Automatically renews on a monthly basis unless either party chooses to end it (typically with thirty (30) days’ notice).

-Sublease Agreement – A contract that legally establishes an arrangement whereby the original tenant leases part or all of the premises to a new tenant, also referred to as a subtenant.
+Sublease Agreement – A contract that legally establishes an arrangement where the original tenant leases part (or all) of the rental unit to a new tenant, also referred to as a subtenant.

 What is an Idaho Lease Agreement?

-An Idaho Lease Agreement documents the legal relationship a landlord and one (1) or more tenants in relation to the renting of a property.
-While each party’s obligations differ, they are equally liable to follow through on the contract’s stipulations.
-To make the process of selecting a suitable tenant as smooth as possible, landlords should print off a rental application for tenants to complete.
+An Idaho Lease Agreement documents the legal relationship between a landlord and one (1) or more tenants in relation to the renting of a property.
+While each party’s obligations differ, they are equally liable to follow through on the contract’s obligations.
+To ensure only those that are trustworthy and have a good rental history are accepted as tenants, landlords should make use of the Idaho-specific rental application.